simonchen/maoyan_font_decryption/README.md

 &amp;#xF09F;&amp;#xE690;&amp;#xEA64;&amp;#xF031;&amp;#xE238;&amp#xF031;
 &amp;#xE238;.&amp#xF031;
 **Note**, the 'dot' char is allowed.
-Parameter - 'font' can be either url or local font file path, it does recognize the difference if 'http://' or 'https://' is leading of the parameter.
+Parameter - 'font' can be either url or local font file path, when 'http://' or 'https://' is leading of this parameter, it's treated as font url , otherwise, it's a local font file path.

 ## decryptRawNumbers
 Same usage as decryptHtmlNumbers, but the parameter - 's' should be raw unicode text

+# Principle